 A Best Interest Determination Meeting can still take place after the move and should be done as soon as possible.
-In the meantime, the two districts should troubleshoot and work together to find solutions on any issues that might impact the educational stability of the student, such as transportation.
+In the meantime, the two districts should troubleshoot and work together to find solutions on any issues that might impact the educational stability of the student, such as immediate enrollment and transportation.